HelloblueAI/.github/profile/README.md

 ![Han](https://github.com/HelloblueAI/.github/assets/81389644/6768e6fb-47e0-4dab-88ab-da36d22f49b0)

-Welcome to the GitHub repository of HB-NLP Research Lab, where we explore the frontiers of Natural Language Processing.
+This is the GitHub repository of HB-NLP Research Lab, where we explore the frontiers of Natural Language Processing.
 Our mission is to make human-tech interactions more intuitive and accessible through research and practical tools.
 Dive in to see what we’re building and how we're working to make tech communication smarter and more efficient!

 ## Focus Areas